vinitkr28/PlaygroundFlutterDart/udemy_flutter_and_dart_the_complete_guide/readMe_udemy_flutter_and_dart_the_complete_guide.md

 #### 198. Setup & Understanding Explicit vs Implicit Animations

+* Explicit
+  * You control the entire animation
+  * More control but also more complexity
+  * Can often be avoided(by using pre-build Widgets)
+* Implicit
+  * Flutter controls the animation
+  * Less control and therefore less complexity
+  * Use pre-build animation widgets as often as possible!

 #### 199. Explicit Animations: Adding an Animation Controller

 #### 200. Explicit Animations: Playing the Animation with AnimatedBuilder